 When other animals, such as wild turkey or Canada geese, are found dead along the roads of BNL and the immediate vicinity due to road mortality, they are tested for Cs-137.
-No other animals were sampled in 2020.
+A single Canada goose was hit by a car in 2021 and a sample was sent for analysis with an estimated result of 0.01 pCi/g, wet weight reported by the Laboratory.